theanine3D/source-engine-collision-tools/README.md

 - **Generate Fractured Collision** - This operator uses the Cell Fracture addon built into Blender to generate more accurate and performant collision meshes for Source Engine.
 However, unlike the above operator, it is intended to be used on individual props, not entire scenes at once.
 Works best on fully sealed objects with no holes or non-manifold geometry.
   - Automatically creates a gap between collision hulls to prevent overlapping.
 The size of the gap is determined by the "Gap Width" setting
   - Attempts to generate only the amount of hulls specified by the "Fracture Target" setting. ie. A "Fracture Target" of 4 will try to split up the model into only 4 parts.
-  - Note that the Cell Fracture addon might need to be manually enabled in your Blender preferences first!
+  - Note that the Cell Fracture addon needs to be enabled in your Blender preferences first!
 - **Split Up Collision Mesh** - Splits up a selected collision model into multiple separate objects, with every part having no more than 32 hulls.
 - **Merge Adjacent Similars** - Merges convex hulls with similar adjacent hulls aggressively, lowering the final amount of hulls & producing a (potentially) less accurate, but more performant model.
 Similarity is based on the face count and volume of the hulls.
 - **Remove Thin Hulls** - Removes any convex hulls that are significantly smaller than all other hulls.